mtwo/hipstershop-demo/src/emailservice/README.md

 You should see a message, `Starting the email service in dummy mode.` in the output.

 Call method `send_confirmation_email` in `email_client.py`; pass an email address and an order as parameters.
-Refer to `protos/ms_demo_mail_service.proto` for the format of the order message.
+Refer to the proto file for the format of the order message.
 A log entry should show up in the output of the service.

 ### Cloud Mail mode

 Refer to the [Google Cloud Mail documentation](https://cloud.google.com/mail/docs) to get started.
-After setting up Cloud Mail, [create a volume](https://docs.docker.com/storage/volumes/#create-and-manage-volumes), place your service account JSON key in the volume mountpoint and start up the service with the volume:
+After setting up Cloud Mail, mount a volume with your service account JSON key file in it, create environment variable `GOOGLE_APPLICATION_CREDENTIALS` with the path to the key file and start the service with the volume:

     ```
     docker run -it -p 8080:8080 ---mount [MOUNT-SOURCE-AND-TARGET]  \
     [IMAGE-ID]
     -m
-    -c [PATH_TO_CREDENTIALS]
     -p [GOOGLE_CLOUD_PROJECT]
     -a [ENVELOPE_FROM_ADDRESS]
     -s [CLOUD-MAIL-SENDER-ID]